310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 Oh, I’m in the Basketball Club, so!
 That’s why it’s better if I could grow taller!

-…Wait, what was I talking about again?
+…Wait, what am I talking about this?
 Uhh… umm…?
 {% endbubble %}

 {% bubble Kuro pastinjured %}